bcritt1/H-S-Documentation/scripts/word_embedding/readme.md

 ## [requirements.txt](/scripts/word_embedding/requirements.txt)

 A small text file loaded used to load necessary packages in python; referenced by the various scripts in this directory.
-You likely won't need to open this file, but it needs to be in your working directory when you run the python files.
+You likely won't need to open this file by default, but it needs to be in your working directory when you run the python files.

 ## [tokenizer_to_json.py](/scripts/word_embedding/tokenizer_to_json.py)